-- 1 Total Fixed Remuneration ('TFR') includes fixed cash remuneration, any car allowance and superannuation - 2 Short term incentive ('STI') on target performance is determined as a percentage of TFR, which is then converted to a share of the return on assets ('ROA') surplus above a minimum hurdle rate which would deliver the targeted STI in the 2015-16 financial year. - In the 2015-16 financial year the STI payment was derived solely from the ROA calculation.
+- 1 Total Fixed Remuneration (TFR) includes fixed cash remuneration, any car allowance and superannuation component. - 2 Short term incentive (STI) on target performance is determined at a percentage of TFR, which is then converted to a share of the return on assets (ROA) surplus above a minimum hurdle rate which would deliver the targeted STI in the 2015-16 financial year.

-- Commencing in the 2016-17 financial year, 30% of the STI will be at risk and assessed based on achievement of individual performance goals which will be agreed at the commencement of each financial year. - 3 Long term incentive ('LTI') commencing in the 2016-17 financial year a regular allocation of performance rights will be introduced, the value of the issue will be determined as a percentage of the STI earned for the preceding year.
+- a.
+In the 2015-16 financial year the STI payment was derived solely from the ROA calculation. - b.
+Commencing in the 2016-17 financial year, 30% of the STI will be at risk and assessed based on achievement of individual performance goals which will be agreed at the commencement of each financial year. - 3 Long term incentive (LTI) commencing in the 2016-17 financial year a regular allocation of performance rights will be introduced, the value of the issue will be determined as a percentage of the STI earned for the preceding year.